 - -For third (non-EU countries) strategic partnership agreement: Legally binding framework for cooperation - -For third (non-EU countries) a coordinated tax clause that should be included in free trade agreements that the EU concludes with third countries - -For third (non-EU countries) relevant agreements, without prejudice to their respective competences.
-Thus trade and strategic partnership but also other areas (aid, cooperation) 3.1.
-Import/Export EU standards - Reasons: (i) authority; (ii) prestige and imposition; (iii) chance and necessity (iv) expected efficacy of law and (v) political, economical and reputational incentives (Mosquera 2007) Examples - Environmental and labour standards - 1995 Data Protection Directive - Sometimes standards are not developed by EU, but international standards (agreed, before entering into force, before binding form, only adopted by few countries) (Scott 2014) Standard of good governance is an import or export of EU norms?
+Thus trade and strategic partnership but also other areas (aid, cooperation) EUTAXGOV Jean Monnet Chair The EUTAXGOV Chair will address the EU Standard of Tax Good Governance.
+The objectives of this Chair are (i) to enhance knowledge and understanding of the use of this Standard by students and to (ii) to raise awareness and to create a dialogue of the use of this Standard between academia, civil society, governments, and policy makers at EU level and at domestic (country) level including third (non-EU) countries.
+5. Import/Export EU standards • Reasons: (i) authority; (ii) prestige and imposition; (iii) chance and necessity (iv) expected efficacy of law and (v) political, economical and reputational incentives (Mosquera 2007) Examples - Environmental and labour standards - 1995 Data Protection Directive - Sometimes standards are not developed by EU, but international standards.
+"Frequently, the EU engages in the practice of territorial extension with a view to enforcing internationally agreed standards of conduct (international standards)".
+Even before entering into force, or in a form that it is not binding, or even if only adopted by few countries (Extraterritoriality and Territorial Extension in EU Law Joanne Scott 2014 at 112) Standard of good governance is an import or export of EU norms?
 Legal status of the standards?